specmatic/postman-mcp-server/README.md

 ### VS Code integration

 > By default, the server provides 37 tools.
-Use **Full** (`https://mcp.postman.com//mcp`) mode to access all 106 tools.
+Use **Full** (`https://mcp.postman.com/mcp`) mode to access all 106 tools.

-To install in VS Code, add the following to the *.vscode/mcp.json* file:
+To install in VS Code, you can use the [Postman VS Code Extension](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode).
+Or you can add the following to the *.vscode/mcp.json* file:

 ```json
 {